patrikflorek/hviezdoslav/README.md

 ### Plain text dataset

 The HTML files were then converted to plain text using the script `html_to_text.py` and stored in the `./books_txt` folder.
 At the same time, the text was cleaned of unnecessary parts (e.g., references and footnotes), various special characters were replaced with their ASCII equivalents, and the text was split into individual chapters/poems.
-Finally, the manually downloaded book "1869.
-(II.)" was cleaned and incorporated into the dataset,  and ZIP archive `books_txt.zip` was created.
+The manually downloaded book "1869.
+(II.)" was cleaned and incorporated into the dataset.
+Books "Herodes a Herodias", "Vzhledanie", and "Korešpondencia
+P. O. Hviezdoslava so Svetozárom Hurbanom Vajanským a Jozefom Škultétym" were deleted from the dataset due to their mostly non-poetic nature.
+Finally, the ZIP archive `books_txt.zip` was created from the remaining books.

 ### Dictionary